Wall Street gripped by trade war fears

 “However, there’s a lot of negotiation taking place there.
 Suddenly we’re seeing smaller numbers and exemptions.”

-Still, major industrials Boeing and Caterpillar fell more than 3.5 percent.
+Still, major industrials Boeing (BA.N) and Caterpillar (CAT.N) fell more than 3.5 percent.

 Nine of the 11 major S&P sectors were in the red, with five of them down more than 2 percent.
-Only the interest-rate sensitive utilities and real estate sectors were higher after the Federal Reserve raised interest rates, as was widely expected, on Wednesday.
+Only the interest-rate sensitive utilities .SPLRCU and real estate .SPLICER sectors were higher after the Federal Reserve raised interest rates, as was widely expected, on Wednesday.

 The Fed forecast at least two more hikes for 2018, also as expected.
 But nearly half of the policy makers projected three more this year and the pace of increases is seen quickening in the next two years, ending the years-long easy-money policy.